Evidencing Work Based Learning (EWBL)

 The modules provide a framework so that this learning can be structured, enhanced and accredited.
 In partnership with employers and UWE academic supervisors, you negotiate what learning you need to undertake and how it is to be evidenced.

-Use 'content' tab to find out more details.
+Please refer to the 'Content' section below to find out more details.

 Careers / Further study